Natak-Mesh/Nucleus_V1/reticulum_mesh/ogm_monitor/README.md

 ## Architecture

 The Enhanced OGM Monitor:
-1. Loads the identity map to get the list of authorized nodes
+1. Loads the hostname mapping to get the list of authorized nodes
 2. Filters out the local node to avoid self-monitoring
 3. Checks Batman-adv status to determine connectivity of remote nodes
 4. Updates mode information based on connection quality